brockton-school/bps_sign-in-out/README.md

 You need to set the following environment variables:

 - `GOOGLE_SHEET_ID`: The ID of the Google Sheet (found in the sheet's URL).
-- `GOOGLE_CREDENTIALS_PATH`: The path to your Google Sheets API credentials JSON file.
+- `GOOGLE_CREDENTIALS_PATH`: The path to your Google Sheets API credentials JSON file within the container.
+- `LOCAL_GOOGLE_CREDENTIALS_PATH`: The absolute path to your Google Sheets API credentials JSON file on your system.

 ### 📁 .env File (Optional for Local Development)